Abdoulaye Méïté

 Abdoulaye Méïté (born 6 October 1980) is an Ivorian former professional footballer.
 He represented Ivory Coast internationally and was awarded a total of 48 caps.

 Club career

-Red Star 93
+Red Star

-Méïté's first club at the age of 17 was the Division 2 Paris side, Red Star 93.
+Méïté's first club at the age of 167 was the Division 2 Paris side, Red Star 93.
 He joined the club in 1998, before being snapped up by Olympique de Marseille.

-Olympique de Marseille
+Marseille

 Méïté joined Marseille in July 2000, where he made 172 league appearances, as well as many in European competitions – including one against Bolton in January 2006.
 Whilst at Marseille, he started in the 2004 UEFA Cup Final.

 Bolton Wanderers

 Méïté moved to Bolton Wanderers in July 2006.
 He scored two goals for Bolton: one in the 3–1 FA Cup defeat to Arsenal on 14 February 2007, and the other in a 1–1 draw with ZFK Rabotnički Kometal of Macedonia in the UEFA Cup on 20 September the same year.

 He was involved in controversy during Bolton's defeat against Manchester United at Old Trafford in March 2008.
 Manager Gary Megson blamed him for two goals that Bolton had conceded in the first half of the game (both scored by Cristiano Ronaldo), and Méïté refused to come out for the second half.
 He claimed he was unfit to carry on, but the Bolton medical staff confirmed that there was no injury.
 Megson subsequently forced Méïté to train with the reserves, and the player was widely expected to move on from the Reebok Stadium.
 He never played for Bolton again; he was not selected for any of the remaining eight Premier League fixtures in the 2007–08 season.
 He had previously missed only twelve League games in the two years he had been at Bolton, and five of these were while he was representing Ivory Coast in the African Nations Cup in January and February 2008.